Orofacial Myofunctional Therapy

 • Facial aesthetics

-Orofacial Myofunctional disorder can occour due to chronic inadequate/obstructive nasal breathing or chronic mouth breathing.
-The constant adaption of the facial muscles and function from such disordered breathing habits can lead to Orofacial Myofunctional disorders.
+Orofacial Myofunctional disorder can occur due to chronic inadequate/obstructive nasal breathing or chronic mouth breathing.
+The constant adaptation of the facial muscles and function from such disordered breathing habits can lead to Orofacial Myofunctional disorders.

-The goal of our myologist is to provide customized treatment for our patients while being aligned with our dentist and other health care practioners to collectively achieve the best oral function and balance.
+The goal of our myologist is to provide customized treatment for our patients while being aligned with our dentist and other health care practitioners to collectively achieve the best oral function and balance.

 How can a Myofunctional Disorder impact swallowing?

 The process of swallowing is a function that depends on the working of our muscles in a balanced way.
-To swallow properly teeth, tongue, cheeks, and throat must work together in synchronized manner.
+To swallow properly, teeth, tongue, cheeks, and throat must work together in a synchronized manner.

 How does a Myofunctional Disorder transform the way our teeth and jaw grow?

-• When a swallows, the tip and/or edges of the tongue press against or spread between the teeth.
+• When one swallows, the tip and/or edges of the tongue press against or spread between the teeth.
 This is normally called a tongue thrust.
-Continuous pressure from a low resting tongue or incorrectly thrusting the tongue away from the roof of the mouth may take the teeth out of the place.
-The pressure created by it may prevent teeth from erupting from the correct position.
+Continuous pressure from a low resting tongue or incorrectly thrusting the tongue away from the roof of the mouth may misplace the teeth.
+The pressure created by it may prevent teeth from erupting in the correct position.

 • The constant pressure of the tongue beside or among the teeth will not allow the teeth to bite together.
 This is known as an open bite.

-• Thumb or finger sucking habits force the tongue into a lower site that eventually pushes it against the teeth, the position that pushes it against the teeth.
+• Thumb or finger sucking habits force the tongue into a lower site that eventually pushes it against the teeth, causing malposition.

-• The horizontal lump of the upper teeth in front of the lower teeth is known as an overjet.
+• The horizontal overlap of the upper teeth in front of the lower teeth is known as an overjet.
 This can significantly affect a person’s appearance and self-confidence.

 • A Myofunctional Disorder can lead to an irregular bite or Malocclusion.
-This problem occurs when the alignment of the upper and lower teeth is out, causing them not to fit together properly.
+This problem occurs when the alignment of the upper and lower teeth is off, causing them not to fit together properly.

-• Malocclusion may appear as crooked, jam-packed, or protruding teeth.
-This problem may lead to problems in biting, chewing, swallowing, and digesting food.
-It may also distress a person’s appearance and speech.
+• Malocclusion may appear as crooked, crowded, or protruding teeth.
+This problem may lead to issues in biting, chewing, swallowing, and digesting food.
+It may also affect a person’s appearance and speech.

-How do know if I have a Myofunctional Disorder?
+How do I know if I have a Myofunctional Disorder?

-The best way to find out, if you or your child have Myofunctional Disorder is to come in for your evaluation.
-We perform myofunctional evaluation at no cost as part of our dental exam during your visit.
+The best way to determine if you or your child have Myofunctional Disorder is to come in for an evaluation.
+We perform myofunctional evaluations at no cost as part of our dental exam during your visit.

-Usually, the most prominent symptom of incorrect oral posture involves the face muscles.
-A dull, lethargic, weak lip appearance develops when the muscles are not working properly.
-Constantly divided lips are another indication of the disorder.
+Typically, the most noticeable symptom of incorrect oral posture involves facial muscles.
+A dull, lethargic, weak lip appearance develops when the muscles are not functioning properly.
+Constantly parted lips are another indication of the disorder.

 A person swallowing incorrectly will often squeeze and stiffen the muscles of the cheeks, chin, and lips – a sign known as a Facial grimace.
-This can give the chin a twisted appearance because these muscles are being overworked.
+This can give the chin a twisted appearance due to these overworked muscles.

-Mouth breathing or constantly opening lips is a cause and/or signal of tongue thrust and low tongue relaxation posture.
+Mouth breathing or constantly keeping lips open can indicate tongue thrust and low tongue relaxation posture.

-A child/ individual, who is suffering from abnormal oral muscle patterns may have difficulty articulating sounds.
-If the muscles in the tongue and lips are incorrectly placed, this can stop the patient from forming normal speech sounds.
+Individuals suffering from abnormal oral muscle patterns may have difficulty articulating sounds.
+Improper placement of muscles in the tongue and lips can hinder normal speech sounds.

-An orofacial myologist will help to stabilize orofacial muscles, however, a Speech Therapist must be required for the correct expression of sounds.
+An orofacial myologist can help stabilize orofacial muscles; however, a Speech Therapist may be required for correct sound expression.

-What are some of the other problems that Myofunctional Therapy can help resolve?
+What other problems can Myofunctional Therapy help resolve?

-Recent research has shown that Myofunctional Therapy may reduce the symptoms of sleep-disordered breathing (such as snoring) and improve mild to moderate obstructive sleep apnoea (OSA).
-When the muscles of the tongue, throat, and face are functioning and used correctly, this assists in the resolution of many of these disorders.
+Recent research indicates that Myofunctional Therapy may alleviate symptoms of sleep-disordered breathing, such as snoring, and improve mild to moderate obstructive sleep apnea (OSA).
+Proper functioning of tongue, throat, and facial muscles may aid in resolving these disorders.

-At clean smile dental hygiene clinic, our trained Myofunctional Therapist can perform screening and are able to suggest is OMT is right for you or your child.
-Other allied professionals such as Dentists, Orthodontists, ENTs, Sleep GPs, GPs, Chiropractors, Osteopathists, and Speech Therapists, may be required to work collaboratively to ensure that the patient’s needs are addressed and figured appropriately.
-We feel that the patient needs to be assessed and treated by from a variety of methods to be successful in treatment.
+At Clean Smiles Dental Hygiene Clinic, our trained Myofunctional Therapists can perform screenings and suggest whether OMT is suitable for you or your child.
+Collaboration with various professionals, such as Dentists, Orthodontists, ENTs, Sleep GPs, GPs, Chiropractors, Osteopathists, and Speech Therapists, may be necessary to address and manage the patient’s needs effectively.

 Complete Care On Your Schedule